 This is a normal occurrence in most marriages.
 With life and all that comes along with it, I would be surprised if most couples didn’t feel they had grown apart or feel detached from each other at some point.
 Add children to the mix and who has time to focus on their own needs let alone their spouse’s needs and emotions?

-There is a simple solution for this problem: find more time for each other.
+There is a simple solution to this problem: find more time for each other.
 Juggle schedules, put the children to bed early, or hire a sitter twice a month so you can get out of the house together.
 Make some adjustments to your lifestyle that allows you and your spouse time together to reconnect emotionally.
-Your relationship with each other is more important that the long list of daily activities you’ve put on your must-do list.
+Your relationship with each other is more important than the long list of daily activities you’ve put on your must-do list.